pminina01/readthedocs/All-Event-Properties-Layout-Renderer.md

   * Default value: `[key]=[value]`
 * _separator_ - The string that will be used to separate key/value pairs.
   * Default value: `, `
 * _includeCallerInformation_ - The boolean that will be used to render the caller information attributes. `true` to render, `false` to not.
 Introduced in NLog 4.1.
+Also it is supported in .Net 4.5.
+The caller information attributes are always rendered for other .Net versions.
   * Default value: `false`